calgo-lab/green-db/README.md

 | **column nullable**  | no     | yes      | yes      | no            | no      | no         |  no          | no          | no           | no       | no              | no        | no                        | no        | no           | no             | yes       | yes      | yes        | yes                    |

 **Please note**: Currently, we use our own `category` strings, which are not documented.
-However, we plan to switch to [Google's product category](https://support.google.com/merchants/answer/6324436?hl=en) to rely on a public definition of the `category` column.
+However, we plan to switch to the [GS1 Global Product Classification](https://www.gs1.org/standards/gpc) taxonomy to rely on a public definition of the `category` column.

 ### Table: `sustainability-labels`